Construction

 The clients decided to allocate most of their kitchen budget to the pizza oven and an adjustable audio and lighting system installed near the ceiling under the clerestory windows.
 The cabinets are from IKEA, and the flooring is an inexpensive ceramic tile with a simple pattern.
 Elevation Homes of Wayzata, Minn., was the builder.

 Rehkamp Larson and Elevation Homes surmounted another design challenge in a home in Lake Elmo, Minn.
 The clients are avid bird-watchers and have spotted more than 100 species on the 10-acre site since relocating to Minnesota, says Larson.
-Obviously views were paramount, so even the master bathroom has vistas.
+Obviously views were paramount, so even the primary bathroom has vistas.

 The countertops in this bath are made of salvaged glass, the same material used in the kitchen countertops.
 A horizontal window above the sink and toilet offers views of the prairie and native birds while preserving the owners’ privacy.
 The mirror appears to float in front of the window rather than block the view.
-Photo: Troy Thies

 “The master bath is at the perimeter of the house and has a long view to the south over a restored prairie,” Larson says.
 “Though it’s got a lot of privacy, we liked the idea of making the window a horizontal slit, kind of like a bird blind.
 You can’t be seen sitting down, but when you’re standing up, you can see out.”